Supporting a young person

 It's good that you're here

-It may be that they have disclosed to you that they are thinking about suicide.
+It may be that they have disclosed to you that they are thinking about suicide and asked you to look here with a QR code or a link.

 Before anything else, take a pause